 Renting your home isn’t always easy and there are a lot of mistakes landlords can make especially when it comes to accepting a tenant.
-Now, finding a tenant may be easy especially if your home is in a great location and has a lot to offer.
-However, finding a qualified tenant may be extremely difficult, well IF you do a thorough screening, which not all landlords do.
+Now, finding a tenant may be easy especially if your home is in a great location.
+However, finding a qualified tenant may be extremely difficult.
+That is IF you do a thorough screening, which not all landlords do.
 Below are 3 mistakes landlords make when accepting a tenant.

-One of the biggest mistakes a landlord can make is accepting a tenant without doing a thorough screening before accepting them.
-Now, it’s rare a landlord will meet a tenant or receive an application from a tenant and accept them without pulling their credit, criminal record, eviction record or verify their employment/income.
+One of the biggest mistakes a landlord can make is accepting a tenant without doing a thorough rental screening before accepting them.
+Now, it’s rare a landlord will meet a tenant or receive an application from a tenant and accept them.
+Especially without pulling their credit, criminal record, eviction record or verify their employment/income.
 However, I have encountered landlords who want to think the best of everyone and don’t necessarily feel we have to “jump through hoops” to screen a tenant.
-Landlords need to remember this is their home, they are responsible for it, so if they put a tenant in place that turns out to be unemployed and doesn’t have money to pay rent it can become very costly and time-consuming to evict them if they don’t pay.
+Landlords need to remember this is their home, they are responsible for it.
+So if they put a tenant in place that turns out to be unemployed and doesn’t have money to pay rent it can become very costly and time-consuming to evict them.

 Another big mistake some landlords make is not collecting a security deposit or allowing a tenant to apply their security deposit towards rent.
-A security deposit is a deposit tenants make to ensure they leave the property in the same condition they rented it in otherwise the landlord may be able to collect a portion or all of the deposit to “fix” what the tenant damaged.
-And landlords need to keep in mind just because the tenant has been a “good” tenant and paid rent on time does not mean they didn’t trash the house, so it’s never a good idea to forgo collecting a deposit or allowing a tenant to apply it towards rent.
+A security deposit is a deposit tenants make to ensure they leave the property in the same condition they rented it in.
+If they don’t the landlord may be able to collect a portion or all of the deposit to “fix” what the tenant damaged.
+And landlords need to keep in mind just because the tenant has been a “good” tenant and paid rent on time does not mean they didn’t trash the house.
+So it’s never a good idea to forgo collecting a deposit or allowing a tenant to apply it towards rent.

 Screen, screen, screen prospective tenant’s!
-Don’t feel uncomfortable that you’re requesting so much information from them, it’s part of the process and the norm in most areas.
-If a prospective tenant refuses to provide information, like their current landlords information or proof of income, there’s probably a reason and that should be a red flag.
+Don’t feel uncomfortable that you’re requesting so much information from them.
+This is part of the process and the norm in most areas.
+If a prospective tenant refuses to provide information, like their current landlords information or proof of income, there’s probably a reason.
+This should be a huge red flag.
 Not only should you be requesting information you should be verifying it too!
-I’ve received self-provided credit reports from prospective tenants only to find out when I pulled their credit they altered the report they provided and their score was 200 points less.
+I’ve received self-provided credit reports from prospective tenants, which were 200 points above the report I pulled.
+This was a clear indication that the credit report was altered.

 — Michelle Gibson (@WellingtonHomez) November 27, 2018